-From April 2016 a new tax-free Personal Savings Allowance of £1,000 (or £500 for higher rate taxpayers) has been introduced on the interest that you earn on your savings.
+There is a tax-free Personal Savings Allowance of £1,000 (or £500 for higher rate taxpayers) on the interest that you earn on your savings.

 To be eligible for the £1,000 tax-free Personal Savings Allowance your taxable income needs to be below the higher rate tax threshold.
 To be eligible for the £500 tax-free Personal Savings Allowance your taxable income needs to be below £150,000 a year.